 Please note!
 Do not go too close to private cottage beaches while moving in the waters!
 Leave a distance of at least 50 meters.
 In the map, the private beaches belonging to summer cottages have been marked in red.
 Map (pdf, 2430 kB, julkaisut.metsa.fi)

-- Skiing: The park has an excellent network of trails suitable for classic cross-country skiing (approximately 20 km).
+- Skiing: The park has network of trails suitable for classic cross-country skiing (approximately 20 km).
 The network can be accessed from Orilampi Holiday Centre and various car parks, and there are campfire sites en route.
 The ski trails are not lit and the terrain is difficult in places.
 Skiing off the trails is also permitted throughout the park with the exception of the restricted area.
 Please remember that there are a lot of currents in Lake Repovesi, which can make ice surprisingly thin in places.
 There may also be currents in unusual places in the winter.

 - Climbing: At 50 metres tall, Olhavanvuori is the best rock climbing site in Finland.
 Climbing is prohibited under the Antiquities Act in the vicinity of the Olhavanvuori rock painting.
 Climbers are also not permitted to drill new bolts or anchors to the cliff face.
 Climbing is not permitted on the park's other rocks in order to protect vegetation.